Water District chief explains rate changes

-A letter from Dan Muelrath, General Manager of the Valley of the Moon Water District, which supplies customers in areas other then the City of Sonoma.
+A letter from Dan Muelrath, General Manager of the Valley of the Moon Water District, which supplies customers in areas other than the City of Sonoma.

 Over the past 10+ years water retailers have been encouraged by State Agencies, The Governor and numerous Commissions and Councils to implement tiered rate structures to encourage conservation through progressively increasing rate structures.
 A majority of the over 400 water retailers throughout the State did exactly as recommended, including VOMWD, by adopting tiered rates.
 It wasn’t until 2015 when a Statewide Court ruling (San Juan Capistrano) upset the status quo.
 This case and a few other subsequent cases were brought on by high water users that felt like they were subsidizing lower water users’ costs and the court agreed that this could no longer happen.
 The ruling, while still allowing for tiered rates, stated that the only way to justify tiers is to directly tie costs to the revenue generated in each tier.